RoamJS/otter/README.md

 ## Setup

-You'll first need to set your RoamJS token, which could be found on [your RoamJS User page](https://roamjs.com/user) page.
-Then open the command palette in Roam and enter `Set RoamJS Token`.

-Open the Roam Depot Settings, then enter your email and password associated with your Otter account.
+Open the Roam Depot Settings and enter your email and password associated with your Otter account.
 If you signed up on Otter using a Google account, you will need to generate a password and use that email/password pair.

 > **Warning:** The extension will need to send your credentials to RoamJS' backend in order to import your notes.
-We do not store your password - instead we store an encryption key using your RoamJS Token and the password stays encrypted on your device.
+We do not store your password - instead we store an encryption key and the password stays encrypted on your device.
 If you are uncomfortable sharing your credentials with RoamJS' backend, do **not** use this extension.

 This is necessary because Otter does not currently support a public-facing API.